MikeSmithLabTeam/particletracker/docs/source/rstfiles/extending/keyfiles.rst

 saved to the same folder with videoname.param

-.hdf5 files
+.parquet files
 -----------
 hdf5 files are for storing the data outputted from the tracking.
 These come in two types:

-1. vidname_temp.hdf5
+1. vidname_temp.parquet
-2. vidname.hdf5
+2. vidname.parquet

 The first is the output from a single frame analysed on the fly in the gui.
 This is what one is usually accessing.
 The second is the result from analysing all the frames either with the "process_part" or "process".
-When you check the "use_part" the software switches from using the vidname_temp.hdf5 file to the vidname.hdf5 to perform postprocessing / annotation.
+When you check the "use_part" the software switches from using the vidname_temp.parquet file to the vidname.parquet to perform postprocessing / annotation.
 This is sometimes necessary.
 For instance to calculate a trajectory you must work with data from other frames.
-The vidname.hdf5 also represents the data file to which your tracked video data is stored and is the one you should access in the Jupyter Notebook to continue with the analysis.
+The vidname.parquet also represents the data file to which your tracked video data is stored and is the one you should access in the Jupyter Notebook to continue with the analysis.